ukwhatn/wikidot-ts/README.md

-# wikidot.py - A Python library for making requests to the Wikidot sites.
+# wikidot-ts - A TypeScript library for making requests to the Wikidot sites.

 ## Installation
 ```bash